rajpurkarlab/X-REM/README.md

 ## Preprocessing
 Refer to the data preprocessing step in [CXR-RePaiR](https://github.com/rajpurkarlab/CXR-RePaiR) to acquire `mimic_train_impressions.csv`, `mimic_test_impressions.csv`, and `cxr.h5`.

-Preprocess data to be used for pre-training ALBEF
+Preprocess data to be used for pre-training ALBEF:

 ```
 preprocess_mimic.py --data_dir <path to MIMIC>  --impressions_train_path <path to mimic_train_impressions.csv> --impressions_test_path <path to mimic_test_impressions.csv> --out_dir <path to store the processed data>